 Summer has started and the heat is on!
-We all probably have air conditioning and fans strategically installed and placed at our offices, however there is one more way how to cool down.
-A tastier way; the ice cream way!
+We all probably have air conditioning and fans strategically installed and placed at our offices, however there is one more way to cool down, a tastier way; the ice cream way!

 This amazing frozen food product is probably one of the most popular sweets in the world – if not the most.
 It comes in different flavours, colours and with different contents.
-We all have our favourite one and we all probably think, we know all about it.
-But do we?
+We all have our favourite one and we probably think, we know everything about it, but do we?
 Have you ever guessed where its roots came from?

 I even tried it at home from a very simple recipe and results were just perfect!
 I would like to share this adventurous version of ice cream with you all – please DO try it at home.
 All you need is: